 Any recommendation made in this article does not take your objectives, financial situation or needs into account.
 Read the terms and conditions before making a decision if the product is right for you.

-#Advantage Package Terms & Conditions (PDF 349KB) apply.
-A $395 annual package fee applies and is payable from a BankSA Complete Freedom transaction account.
-Before deciding to open a BankSA Complete Freedom account, read the Terms & Conditions, and consider if the account’s right for you.
+#Advantage Package: Terms & Conditions (PDF 601KB) apply.
+A $395 annual package fee applies and is payable from an eligible BankSA transaction account.
+Before deciding to acquire a BankSA transaction account, read the terms & conditions, and consider if the product is right for you.

-LVR stands for the initial loan to value ratio at loan approval.
-LVR is the amount of your loan compared to the banks valuation of your property offered to secure your loan expressed as a percentage.
-Home loan rates for new loans are set based on the initial LVR and don’t change because of changes to the LVR during the life of the loan.
-Any applicable LVR discount has been included in the advertised eligible rate.
+LVR stands for the initial loan to value ratio.
+LVR is the amount of your loan compared to the Bank’s valuation of your property offered to secure your loan expressed as a percentage.
+Home loan rates for new loans are set based on the initial LVR and won’t change during the life of the loan as the LVR changes.